cmart-seq/seed_atlas_2025/README.md

 ## snRNA-seq and evolutionary analysis code for Martin et al. 2025, _"A transcriptional atlas of early Arabidopsis seed development suggests mechanisms for inter-tissue coordination"_

 Below are the command line arguments for running all of the scripts implemented in Martin et al 2025.
-Steps 1-11 are for snRNA-seq data preprocessing and analysis, while step 12 and 13 are for genome-wide dN/dS and codeml analysis.
+Steps 1-11 are for snRNA-seq data preprocessing and analysis, while step 12 is for codeml analysis on single copy orthologs.
 Steps 1-11 have to be run sequentially, and all of the scripts assume a file structure like the one in this repository.
 This repository is under active development.

 ### Step 1a: perform initial SoupX background correction, low quality cell removal, and clustering